 The Nutrition Experts

-Amy Joy Lanou, Ph.D., is chair and professor of health and wellness and the executive director of the North Carolina Center of Health and Wellness for the University of North Carolina Asheville.
-Dr. Lanou currently teaches nutrition, food politics and nutrition policy, foodways courses, health communication and senior seminar in health promotion at UNC Asheville.
-Her research interests include nutrition for the prevention of chronic disease, nutrition and bone health and how experiential food education impacts what individuals know, think and do with respect to dietary choices.
+Amy Joy Lanou, Ph.D., is a professor of health and wellness and the executive director of the North Carolina Center of Health and Wellness for the University of North Carolina Asheville.
+Dr. Lanou spends much of her time leading teams in public health workforce development, advancing evidence-based programs for health promotion, evaluation, and technical assistance, and supporting a culture of health on WNC campuses.
+Her research interests include nutrition and health promotion policy, nutrition for the prevention of chronic disease and health promotion, and strategies for supporting healthy eating patterns.

 For more than 40 years, Dr. Campbell has been at the forefront of nutrition research.
 His legacy, the China Project, is considered the most comprehensive study of health and nutrition ever conducted.
 Dr. Campbell is the Jacob Gould Schurman Professor Emeritus of Nutritional Biochemistry at Cornell University and project director of the acclaimed China-Oxford-Cornell Diet and Health Project.